datanav/docs/gdpr-platform-developer-docs.rst

    * - ``gdpr-document:filename``
      - String
      - The filename of the document file (OPTIONAL).
-Note that if the filename is not proviced the GDPR data access portal will attempt to generate one based on ``gdpr-document:document_id`` when the file is downloaded by the user.
+Note that if the filename is not provided the GDPR data access portal will attempt to generate one based on ``gdpr-document:document_id`` when the file is downloaded by the user.
      -
      -